gliderlabs/registrator/README.md

 		"Port": 10000,
 		"IP": "192.168.1.102",
 		"Tags": ["master", "backups"],
-                "Type": "agent",
 		"Attrs": {"region": "us2"}
 	}

 Keep in mind not all of the `Service` object may be used by the registry backend.
 For example, currently none of them support registering arbitrary attributes.
 This field is there for future use.

 ### Multiple services with defaults